andrewrgoss/andrewrgoss.com/content/resources.md

 #### How to Host Your Static Site with HTTPS on GitHub Pages and CloudFlare
 While GitHub offers free static website hosting and custom domain support, it is currently not possible to configure HTTPS for custom domains directly through GitHub Pages.
 This is where CloudFlare comes in.<br>
 <a href="https://developer.ubuntu.com/en/blog/2016/02/17/how-host-your-static-site-https-github-pages-and-cloudflare" target="_blank">developer.ubuntu.com/static-site-https-github-pages-and-cloudflare/</a>

+#### Lighthouse
+Lighthouse is an open-source, automated tool for improving the quality of web pages.
+You can run it against any web page, public or requiring authentication.
+It has audits for performance, accessibility, progressive web apps, and more.<br>
+<a href="https://developers.google.com/web/tools/lighthouse" target="_blank">developers.google.com/web/tools/lighthouse</a>

 #### Mobile Website Speed Testing Tool
 Another great Google product.
 Find out how well your site works across mobile and desktop devices by simply entering the URL.<br>